Red Sox vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Justin Turner and the Boston Red Sox take the field on Saturday at PETCO Park against Joe Musgrove, who will start for the San Diego Padres.
-First pitch is at 10:10 PM ET for the second game of a three-game series.
+Corey Kluber gets the nod on the mound for the Boston Red Sox against Xander Bogaerts and the San Diego Padres on Sunday at 4:10 PM ET.

-The Padres are listed as -130 moneyline favorites in this matchup with the Red Sox (+105).
-The over/under for the contest has been set at 7.5 runs.
+The favored Padres have -155 moneyline odds against the underdog Red Sox, who are listed at +125.
+The total for the matchup has been set at 9 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.